 I’ll be honest I’m not exactly the ‘granola’ type.
 I don’t do yoga or organic or handmade perfumed soaps.
 And, of course, I don’t do coffee so frequenting coffee shops of any kind, be it Sangha Bean or Tim Horton’s, isn’t high on my priority list.
 Had I not known the owner of Sangha Bean in a previous life I doubt very much I’d ever have discovered it.
 That would have been a sincere shame because it’s really a great little spot.

-I’d recommend Sangha Bean without hesitation to anyone.
+I’d recommend Sangha Bean Coffee Shop without hesitation.
 Yes it may cost a little more and take a little longer than the fast food joints but it’s absolutely validated in the product and the experience.
 The locals must revel in having regular access to such a neat place.
 I’m sure coffee and tea drinkers love the specialty beverages.
 For those of us only driving through Revelstoke or staying for a few days of skiing, it’s a treat worth the extra effort to enjoy.
 I give Sangha Bean 4 ½ Baby Dill Pickles out of 5.

 And be sure to tell the owner you heard about Sangha Bean from me.
 She won’t give you a discount but I’m sure she’ll be happy to tell you funny, if a tad pathetic, stories about the kid who ceaselessly yearned for her over five years back in the late 80’s.
 Really, what’s better at lunch than a good yarn?